Fiserv/identity-and-access-management/docs/ciam-mfa/TOTP-Registration.md

 - Option: 1 requires application to provide user with the enter secret key that was  within Step-1 response.
 To enable MFA, user should key in secret key  manually and attach it to authenticator application.

 - Option: 2 provides a better user experience where application should create a QR code using registration URI returned within  Step -1  API  response.
-To enable MFA, user should use their  mobile device's authenticator app to scan generated  QR code.
+To enable MFA, user should use their  mobile devices authenticator app to scan generated  QR code.

 ## Step 4: Register TOTP device